rvesse/gh-pr-stats/ReadMe.md

 ## Creating an Personal Access Token

 You can optionally create an personal access token in order to use OAuth2 authentication with this application.
 To do this follow these steps:

 * Login to your GitHub Account
-* Go to the `Edit Profile` page
+* Go to the `Settings` page
-* Click on the `Applications` in the left hand navigation
+* Click on the `Developer Settings` in the left hand navigation
 * Under `Personal Access Tokens` click `Generate New Token`
     * This token only needs the `public_repo` privileges.
     * You may wish to add the `repo` privilege if you wish to analyse private repositories